-Here are 4 steps that will optimize the design of your application on Canvas apps in PowerApps all the while maximizing its impact on users:
+4 steps that will optimize the design of your business application in PowerApps all the while maximizing its impact.

 Step 1 – What challenge does your business face and where does it stem from?